wp-plugins/wordbooker/readme.txt

 - With Wordbooker, your blog postings will have their own space in your Facebook Wall - just as if you'd written directly on to the wall yourself.

-- Your updates will show up with a nifty WordPress logo next to them instead of the normal "Notes" icon, plus a link back to the full entry on your blog.
+- Your updates will show up with a Worbooker logo next to them instead of the normal "Notes" icon, plus a link back to the full entry on your blog.

-= Why doesn't the Facebook Like / Facebook Share show up properly even though I've enabled it?
+= Why doesn't the Facebook Like /Send  show up properly even though I've enabled it?

 You may need to add the following to the HMTL tag in your theme : xmlns:fb="http://www.facebook.com/2008/fbml".
 So it looks something like :  <html xmlns="http://www.w3.org/1999/xhtml" xmlns:v="urn:schemas-microsoft-com:vml" xmlns:fb="http://www.facebook.com/2008/fbml">